What is the flu?

 - pregnant women and those who have delivered a baby within the previous two weeks of contracting the flu

 Whether or not they receive antiviral medication, children with the flu should get plenty of rest and drink lots of fluids.
 Children who are breastfeeding should continue to do so.
-Acetaminophen or ibuprofen can be given to manage fever, aches, and pains; the child’s pediatrician can provide information about the best medication and appropriate dose.
+Acetaminophen or ibuprofen can be given to manage fever, aches, and pains; the child’s pediatrician can provide information about the best medication and appropriate dose (which is best based on the child's weight).

 When should I call a doctor?